auth0/node-auth0/README.md

 ~~~

 ### User's metadata
-Auth0 allows use to store data about a user that does not come from the user's identity provider.
+You can store data about a user that does not come from the user's identity provider.
 This is known as "metadata".
 There are two types of metadata: `user_metadata` and `app_metadata`.
 You can find out more [here](https://auth0.com/docs/apiv2Changes#8).

 #### app_metadata
 To update the value of a property or create it if it does not exist: